BlondeBurrito/plotrs/README.md

 plotit -g scatter -c examples/scatter/scatter.ron -o examples/scatter
 ```

+Note that if your canvas is too small then your title and axis label test will become blurry.

 ## Examples

 Currently commented out, as I use clippy more I suspect to customise what it does.